 The Tax Cuts and Jobs Act of 2017 contained former President Trump’s signature economic development initiative: the Opportunity Zone program.
 Allowing a deferral of capital gains tax for certain qualifying investments in low-income areas, the Opportunity Zone program aims to spur economic development by steering capital into economically distressed neighborhoods.
 The program is the latest iteration of an overly simplistic market-based approach to community development—an approach that transcends political party—based on a flawed yet enduring notion that mere proximity of capital will solve deeply entrenched issues of poverty and racial inequity.
 In reality, the legacy of Opportunity Zones is likely to be one of accelerated neighborhood gentrification left in the wake of wealthy taxpayer windfalls.

 Opportunity Zones are more akin to a classic tax shelter than an effective anti-poverty strategy.
-They share a fundamental DNA with a much older real estate-related tax break, Section 1031 like-kind exchanges, which allow for the nonrecognition of gains for certain qualifying transactions that involve trading one piece of real estate for another.
-Section 1031 is one of the largest corporate tax expenditures in the U.S. tax code at an annual cost of fourteen billion dollars.
-Yet, as examined in this Article, the four primary theoretical bases upon which Section 1031 rests—measurement, administrability, liquidity, and economic stimulus—have eroded over time and ultimately are unpersuasive.
+They share a fundamental DNA with a much older real estate-related tax break, § 1031 like-kind exchanges, which allow for the nonrecognition of gains for certain qualifying transactions that involve trading one piece of real estate for another.
+Section 1031 is one of the largest corporate tax expenditures in the U.S. tax code.
+Yet, as examined in this Article, the four primary theoretical bases upon which § 1031 rests—measurement, administrability, liquidity, and economic stimulus—have eroded over time and are ultimately unpersuasive.